Pepper vs Chili: Scientific Differences, Heat Levels & Culinary Uses

 It's easy to mix up pepper and chili, especially since both bring the heat.
 But botanically speaking, they come from completely different plant families:

-- Pepper (usually black pepper) comes from the Piper nigrum plant.
-It’s a flowering vine native to South India and is technically a fruit dried to become the spice we know.
+• Black pepper (Piper nigrum) comes from a flowering vine native to South India and is technically a dried fruit used as a spice.

-- Chili refers to various members of the Capsicum genus—like jalapeños, habaneros, and ghost peppers—which are fruits from plants in the nightshade family.
+• Chili peppers refer to various members of the Capsicum genus—like jalapeños, habaneros, and bell peppers—which are fruits from the nightshade family.

 Chemistry Class Alert: Why They Taste Different